-Usually macro photography involves long exposures so you need the camera to be completely still to prevent getting a blurry photo.
+Usually macro photography involves smaller lens openings (high f/stop numbers) and longer exposures so you get enough light for a good exposure.
+Any movement of the camera is exaggerated when you're shooting at close distances under magnification.
+You need your camera to be completely still to prevent getting a blurry photo.

 Some close-up photography can be very abstract in nature because of the extremely shallow depth of field.

 This close up photograph was shot at f/11 which is a pretty small aperture.

 Despite this, you can see that surrounding petals are out of focus and isolate the flower's central tube called the stigma.

 I could not use a tripod when I photographed the butterflies and various other flying insects that were hopping form flower to flower on our butterfly bush.

 I jacked up the ISO to 1600 so that I could get a high shutter speed and a small aperture while shooting in direct bright sunlight.
 This is not my favorite lighting, but it was the only way to get motion and focus sharpness with these very busy insects.

 All of these macro photos were taken with a 31 mm OPTEKA extension tube which gave me a focusing distance of only a few inches from my rapidly moving subjects.

 These two close up photos of this purple flowering grass are great examples of how your choice of aperture affects depth of field.
 I place a large piece of white foam core to block the direct sunlight and create a soft morning light effect.

 Notice how the close up photo shot at an aperture of f/7 has a less distracting background than the f/22 shot.
 One of the other tips for taking digital photography that I've shared in many photography articles is to try several variations of the same photo.
 This is a good macro photography tip too.